thewunder/corma/README.md

 * Supports soft deletes
 * Can save multiple objects in a single query (using an upsert)
 * Makes it easy to cache and avoid database queries
+* Loads one-to-many and many-to-many relationships with a method call

 Corma doesn't:

 * Autoload or lazy load anything
 * Have any knowledge of relationships between objects
 * Have any Unit of Work concept, everything is executed right away
+* Do migrations or code generation

 Don't use this in production, things will change.